The Gut-Healing Supplement You Never Knew You Should Be Taking

 Because of its powerful ability to repair tissue, L-glutamine is categorized as a conditionally essential amino acid since your body uses it in such large amounts during times of physical stress.
 And when it comes to gut health, L-glutamine is necessary for the health and growth of the enterocytes that line your gastrointestinal tract.
 As the preferred fuel for these enterocytes, L-glutamine is one of the most powerful tools you can have in combating leaky gut syndrome.

-Multiple studies have shown the addition of l-glutamine supplements can quickly and greatly improve intestinal permeability.
-For example, one study took a group of 107 children and gave about half of them L-glutamine and the other half a placebo.
+Multiple studies1 have shown the addition of l-glutamine supplements can quickly and greatly improve intestinal permeability.
+For example, one study2 took a group of 107 children and gave about half of them L-glutamine and the other half a placebo.
 After 120 days, the children receiving the L-glutamine supplementation had increased nutrition and intestinal barrier function.
 L-glutamine can even reduce symptoms of patients with inflammatory bowel diseases like ulcerative colitis!
 In one study, patients who had mild to moderate active ulcerative colitis were given L-glutamine, and after four weeks had a significant reduction in symptoms.
 What was even more amazing was that the beneficial bacteria Bifidobacterium increased as well.
-At the end of treatment, symptoms began to reappear, which shows the powerful correlation of this supplement with healing the gut.
+At the end of treatment, symptoms began to reappear, which shows the powerful correlation3 of this supplement with healing the gut.

 This is how to start supplementing with L-glutamine.